Houston Water Quality at a Glance

 Arsenic

-Source: Naturally occurring in groundwater; can also come from industrial and agricultural runoff
+Source: Naturally occurring in groundwater; can also come from industrial and agricultural runoff, fertilizer production

-Health Effects: Linked to skin damage, circulatory problems, and increased cancer risk with long-term exposure
+Health Effects: Linked to skin damage, circulatory problems, cardiovascular disease, diabetes, and significantly increased cancer risk with long-term exposure

 Brightly colored forever chemicals